-For more information about SDS's and GHS classification see the Preparation of safety data sheets Code of Practice (PDF, 1.05 MB) and general advice about the Globally Harmonised System.
+For more information about SDS's and GHS classification see the Preparation of safety data sheets for hazardous chemicals code of practice 2021 (PDF, 1.05 MB) and general advice about the Globally Harmonised System.

 GHS classification and SDS production are the first and most important steps for ethanol and alcohol-based hand sanitiser manufacturers.
 For manufacturers without in-house expertise, there are consultants who can provide this.
 View the list of Industry Consultants for SDSs and Storage and Handling Systems.

 Labelling duties for manufacturers and suppliers of ethanol and isopropanol